 The medical benefits of male circumcision are debatable; that it violates medical ethics when performed without consent is not.

-The arguments supporting male circumcision – that it’s more hygienic, has medical benefits, looks better, or should be permitted because of tradition, religion, or because a lot of people do it – were all once used to support female circumcision in the West, and still are in less civilised parts of the world.
-Female circumcision is a practice we now outlaw, and a euphemism we’ve abandoned, because we recognise genital cutting of girls for what it really is – female genital mutilation.
-There will come a day when we also view male circumcision as mutilation, but for Chase and millions of other boys that day won’t come soon enough.
+The arguments supporting male circumcision – that it’s more hygienic, has medical benefits, looks better, or should be permitted because of tradition, religion, or because a lot of people do it – were all once used to support female circumcision in much of the developed world, and still are in parts of the world where the practice remains common.
+But female circumcision is a practice we’ve outlawed and a euphemism we’ve abandoned in the developed world, because we recognise the non-consensual, medically deferrable genital cutting of girls for what it really is – female genital mutilation.
+There will come a day when we also view the non-consensual, medically deferrable genital cutting of boys as mutilation, but for Chase and millions of other boys that day won’t come soon enough.